metricsgraphics/metrics-graphics/README.md

 The download package includes everything that you see on [metricsgraphicsjs.org](http://metricsgraphicsjs.org).
 In order to use the library in your own project, the only files that you'll need are:

 1. js/metricsgraphics.min.js
-2. {css/metricsgraphics.css, css/metricsgraphics-layout.css}
+2. css/
+ * metricsgraphics.css
+ * metricsgraphics-layout.css
+  * metricsgraphics-dark.css
+  * metricsgraphics-dark-layout.css
-3. {css/metricsgraphics-dark.css, css/metricsgraphics-dark-layout.css}
+3. images/
-4. images/missing-data.png
-5. images/missing-data-dark.png
+  * missing-data.png
+  * missing-data-dark.png

 Remember to include the calls to the third-party libraries, as they appear in the code for the examples pages.